simpsonst/posthack/README.md

 This block only applies to messages marked unambiguously with the special header field.
 It then copies that field to an environment variable;
 later commands will have access to it outside this block.
+(The actual value isn't important, only that it's non-empty.)
 Then `remove-external-sender` demangles the message body by looking for text indicated by configuration.
 Finally, various subject tags are stripped.